The invisible tax on every manual task

 I spent years managing global marketing campaigns with distributed teams, and the bottleneck was never the technology – it was figuring out which tasks deserved automation in the first place.
 We had teams building complex Zapier workflows for tasks that happened twice a month while the daily status update consuming 15 minutes of everyone’s morning went untouched.
 The tasks most worth automating are boring enough that they seem too small to bother with, but “too small” adds up fast.

-Conclusion: task automation in project management that lasts
+Conclusion: personal task automation that lasts

 The tasks that drain you most aren’t the hard ones.
 They’re the easy ones that won’t stop repeating.